marp-team/marp/website/docs/guide/heading-divider.md

 ## Advanced

-Auto split in parent heading levels is a reasonable behavior in the most cases, but sometimes you may require finer control of splitting levels.
-By setting array value consisted of 1-6, you also can indicate to split at before only specific levels.
+Auto split in parent heading levels is reasonable behavior in most cases, but sometimes you may require finer control of splitting levels.
+If you set the directive value to an array, you also instruct Marp to split at only the specified levels.

 ```markdown
 <!-- headingDivider: [1, 3] -->
 ```

-This setting will indicate to split pages only at before heading level 1 and 3.
+This setting will instruct Marp to split slides at heading levels 1 and 3.